 - Slightly improve memory storage efficiency

-There are a lot of big pluses to using User-Defined Data Types, and in most situations, they’re easy to use as well.
+There are a lot of big pluses to using User-Defined Data Types in RSLogix 5000.
+For the most part, UDT’s are easy to use, as well.
 Let’s take a closer look.

 What is a User-Defined Data Type?

-User-Defined Data Types are data structures defined by the user.
-For those who are familiar with computer programming, establishing a UDT is a bit like building the fields of a class – you are establishing the data points that relate to some object or operation.
+In RSLogix 5000, User-Defined Data Types are data structures that are defined by the programmer.
+For anyone familiar with computer programming, establishing a UDT is a bit like building the fields of a class.
+When you create a UDT, you are establishing the data points that relate to some object or operation.
 UDT’s can integrate atomic data types, native structures such as CONTROL and TIMER tags, and even other UDT’s.

-As an example that I hope will be intuitive, let’s imagine that the ceiling fan in your living room is a device on your industrial network, and that you want to establish a User-Defined Data Type on your processor to help organize the logic and data that you’ll use to control the fan.
+Let’s imagine that the ceiling fan in your living room is a device on your industrial network.
+You want to establish a User-Defined Data Type on your PLC to help organize the logic and data that you’ll use to control the fan.

 This ceiling fan has a light kit attached; the fan has a 3-speed motor, and the lights can be dimmed.
 The fan has the following inputs, which accept the following data types and values: